SOLVING OIL SANDS & TAILING POND CHALLENGES

 STEP 1: IT ALL STARTS WITH BREAKING THE EMULSION

-The first step instantaneously breaks the emulsion and changes the bond between the inorganic particles and the hydrocarbons.
+The first step instantaneously breaks the emulsion by changing the bond between the inorganic particles and the hydrocarbons.

 Once the electric charge changes to a negative state in the inorganic particles in the injection chamber, the particles and the hydrocarbons instantly repel each other, forming a pumpable slurry.